Amy Nixon: Personal life

 At the age of four she moved with her family to Regina, Saskatchewan, where she grew up.
 She moved to Calgary in 1995, where she now resides.
 Nixon is an alumnus of the University of Calgary with three degrees in kinesiology, women's studies and law.
 She was admitted to the Alberta bar in November 2006.
-Nixon has been employed at Mount Royal University since 2011, and has been a university solicitor there since 2017.
+Nixon has been employed at Mount Royal University since 2011, and has been the General Counsel and University Secretary there since 2021.
 She is married to Mike Westlund and has one child.
 Nixon's father, Daryl, was the coach of the 2006 Olympic women's curling team.

 Nixon was elected as Chair of Curling Canada's Board of Governors in June 2021, replacing Mitch Minken who stepped down for personal reasons.
-She was re-elected a few months later to begin a full two-year term.
+She was re-elected a few months later to begin a full one-year term.